kadiraydinli/Ar-Watch/README.md

 # Ar-Watch

-Enhanced smart wristwatch with arduino working with Android phone.
+Enhanced smart wristwatch with arduino working with Android phone.<br />
 **Note: The clock parts are not joined.**

 ## Used materials